 Click here to read our full review of British School of Brussels.

 International School of Brussels (pending)

-Large school but with small classes, on a beautiful wooded campus in the Watermael Boitsfort suburb of Brussels (ISB is completely hidden from sight, but treasures await you at the top of that hill).
-Developing a curriculum using conceptual strands such as, creative expression, personal meaning and connections to the natural world.
+Large school but with small classes, on a beautiful wooded campus in the Watermael Boitsfort suburb of Brussels (ISB is completely hidden from sight) from the road.
+Developing a 21st century curriculum to encourage creative expression and connections to the natural world.
 Newish secondary school, extensive sports facilities and large and colourful playgrounds.
 Predominantly American but students from more than 60 different nationalities.
 Accredited by the Council of International Schools (CIS) and the Middle States Association of Colleges and Schools (MSA).

-Adapted National Curriculum for England; ages 3-14; co-ed; day; independent; private non-profit; 180 pupils
+Adapted National Curriculum for England; ages 3-14; co-ed; day; independent; private non-profit; 200 students

-In Etterbeek, metamorphosed from a hamlet, via a middle ages barony into the upmarket residential area of the 21st century.
-25 years old and providing a British education from nursery to senior school entry.
-Expanding with year 7 entry starting in September 2019 and potentially year 8 in 2020.
+In Etterbeek, which has metamorphosed from a hamlet, via a middle ages barony into the upmarket, residential area of the 21st century.
+The school is twenty-five years old and providing an English education from nursery to senior school entry.
+Expanding upwards, with year 7 entry started in September 2019.
 Leavers have moved on to academic schools in the UK including Eton, King’s Canterbury and Westminster as well as leading Brussels options.

 Result of a merger in 2017, between the ISF International School Tervuren and St Paul's British Primary School.
-Accredited by the Council of British Overseas Schools (COBIS).
+An Accredited Member of the Council of British Overseas Schools (COBIS).